-Starting a business can bring up a lot of new fears for solopreneurs
+Starting your own business can bring up a lot of fears

 Fear of failure.
 Fear of success.
 Fear of the unknown.
 Fear of being seen.
 Fear of rejection.